-The new novel from Salley Vickers, Sunday Times bestselling author of The Librarian
+The new novel from Salley Vickers, Sunday Times bestselling author of The Librarian and Grandmothers

 Artist, Hassie Days, and her sister, Margot, buy a run down Jacobean house in Hope Wenlock on the Welsh Marches.
 While Margot continues her London life in high finance, Hassie is left alone to work the large, long-neglected garden.
 She is befriended by eccentric, sharp-tongued, Miss Foot, who recommends, Murat, an Albanian migrant, made to feel out of place among the locals, to help Hassie in the garden.